 2. Charge it up

 If you’re using a laptop or tablet, make sure it’s fully charged on the day of the interview.
 And pick a spot that has strong Wi-Fi.
 If you’re using a tablet, find a way to keep it stationary.
 Otherwise, the screen may appear shaky if you’re holding the device.
 Avoid using a smartphone for video interviews if at all possible.

 3. Dress for success

-Dress as you would for an in-person interview from head to toe.
+Dress as you would for an in-person interview — from head to toe.
 Doing so will make you feel more confident.
-Don’t try the old newscaster trick of wearing a blazer with sweatpants assuming you’ll only be seen from the waist up.
-Also, avoid wearing bright, flashy colors and choose something that looks neatly pressed while you’re sitting down.
-Wear your video interview outfit during your trial run so you can get feedback from your friend or family member about how it looks on screen.
+Don’t try the old newscaster trick of wearing a blazer with sweatpants assuming you’ll only be seen from the waist up (you never know).
+Also, avoid wearing bright, flashy colours, and choose something that looks neatly pressed while you’re sitting down.
+Wear your video interview outfit during your trial run so you can get feedback from your friend or family member about how it looks onscreen.